Strong Interaction Physics at the Luminosity Frontier with 22 GeV Electrons at Jefferson Lab: Partonic Structure and Spin

 \underline{\emph{Charm Content of the Proton}}.
 Employing a 22 GeV electron beam opens a sufficient phase space for the creation of charm-anticharm pairs, significantly boosting charm production rates.
 If we can identify the charm quark in the final state, charm structure function measurements at JLab22 could offer valuable insights into charm production, especially within the intermediate to large-$x$ range.
-Such data could shed light on the potential existence of intrinsic charm in the proton, an area recently explored by the NNPDF Collaboration \cite{Ball:2016neh,Ball:2022qks,NNPDF:2021njg} with findings qualitatively in line with two model predictions.
-However, Cteq-Tea group~\cite{Guzzi:2022rca} has also examined the intrinsic charm in the nucleon finding an opposite conclusion for the evidence of intrinsic charm, which ultimately calls for the need to access new data that can resolve the existing tensions among the groups.
-While the EIC plans to measure the charm structure function to glean information on intrinsic charm in the range of $0.001 < x < 0.6$ at relatively low energies \cite{Kelsey:2021gpk,AbdulKhalek:2021gbh}, the high-luminosity capabilities of the proposed JLab 22~GeV upgrade could provide unprecedentedly precise data for probing the intrinsic charm structure within protons in the mid to high-$x$ region.
-The importance of high-precision measurements for precise calculations of charm production cannot be overstated, given their crucial role in astroparticle physics.
+Such data could shed light on any possible nonperturbative charm component to the proton, an area recently explored by the NNPDF Collaboration \cite{Ball:2016neh,Ball:2022qks,NNPDF:2021njg} with findings qualitatively in line with two model predictions based on intrinsic charm~\cite{BHPS,Hobbs:2013bia}.
+In contrast, however, the CT Collaboration~\cite{Guzzi:2022rca} also recently explored the hypothesis of fitted charm, finding no clear evidence based on its default sets of high-energy data.
+These distinct findings suggest a need for additional data to resolve existing tensions among various PDF analysis efforts.
+While the EIC plans to measure the charm structure function to glean information on intrinsic charm in the range of $0.001 < x < 0.6$ at relatively low energies \cite{Kelsey:2021gpk,AbdulKhalek:2021gbh}, the high-luminosity capabilities of the proposed JLab 22~GeV upgrade could provide unprecedentedly precise data for probing the charm structure function in the mid-to-high-$x$ region.
+Precise data on charm production are important given the necessity of understanding the dynamics of heavy quarks, which are relevant for accurate perturbative QCD calculations~\cite{Gao:2021fle} as well as astrophysical processes.
 For instance, prompt neutrinos originating from charm decays are a dominant background for cosmic neutrinos at IceCube and KM3Net \cite{Gauld:2015yia}.
 Therefore, precise measurements of the charm structure function, as obtainable through the JLab 22 GeV upgrade, are vital for advancing our understanding of prompt neutrino production and reducing background uncertainties in astroparticle physics.